 There are a variety of third party apps that you can use to remove iPhone Camera metadata.
 Here are a couple of our favorites.

 Metapho: Metapho is a share extension that appears when you tap the share command of any photo on your phone.
 It lets you view iOS photo metadata such as date, file name, size, camera model, shutter speed, and location.
 You can check metadata and export an image without metadata.
-You can also see photo EXIF data, Safe Share by removing geotag and personal information, change the date and time of a photo, add or change geolocation data of a photo, edit multiple metadata at once, and save as a new copy or replace the original with a revertible version.
+Metapho also gives you access to the EXIF data of your photos.
+There is a Safe Share feature that strips image files of their geotags and other personal information.
+You can use Metapho to change the geolocation data, edit the date and time, edit multiple metadata at once, and save as a new copy or replace the original with a revertible version.

 Exify: Not only does Exify ($2) let you access extremely detailed information about your images, such as location, elevation and maps, and capture time in local time and UTC, it lets you selectively remove, alter, and substitute information as well.
-Among its many functions is the ability to remove location information and add GPS metadata from a different image.
+You can use Exify to delete location information and transfer the GPS data of a different image file.

 ViewExif: The ViewExif ($1) app extension allows you to share images without revealing any personal information.
 You can use ViewExif to remove the metadata of your image files before sharing them on social media or sending them via email.

 - The best iOS 13 tips and tricks

 - The best iPadOS 14 tips and tricks

 - How to pair an Apple Watch with your iPhone

 - How to scan documents with your iPhone

 - How to control your iOS app permissions